DarthBurrit0/indestructibleart.com/content/featured/2014-01-04-topten-spencer.md

 ##3.
 [Nowhere Men](https://www.imagecomics.com/comics/series/nowhere-men)
 <img src='/images/forPosts/spencer-top-10-2013-nowhere-men.jpg' class='articlesImgCenter group'>
 When science is cooler than Rock n’ Roll, you send people into space and marvel at what happens when they change in ways man has never seen before. *Nowhere Men* covers the rise and fall of a four scientists using various magazine ads, inserts, and interviews that span their careers to tell their story and build the world around them.
-Add in an experiment on the edge of Earth’s orbit that goes frightening wrong and you have hit upon the recipe for a classic page-turner.
+Add in an experiment on the edge of Earth’s orbit that goes frighteningly wrong and you have hit upon the recipe for a classic page-turner.
 This is the *Fantastic Four* comic that Hickman wished he could have written.

 ##2.
 [The Last Of Us](http://www.thelastofus.playstation.com/)
 <img src='/images/forPosts/spencer-top-10-2013-last-of-us.jpg' class='articlesImgCenter group'>
 Joel is my dog.
 Thanks to Joel, Ellie, and their clicker wasting, “every man, woman, and child for themselves” survivalist killing spree, I have a rekindled love for Apocalyptic genre fiction.
 This game looks great and plays even better.
 While others deplored the wanton violence, I took solace in the fact that my youth spent reading *Punisher* and *Youngblood* comics properly prepared me to make the choices necessary to survive the end of times.

 ##1.
 [East Of West](https://www.imagecomics.com/comics/series/east-of-west)
 <img src='/images/forPosts/spencer-top-10-2013-east-of-west.png' class='articlesImgCenter group'>
 Jonathan Hickman has done a number of good things in 2013, but his and Nick Draggota’s *East Of West* has been the best thing I have read these past twelve months.
 An alternate history where the West is still wild and the Four Horseman walk across North America in search of Death himself.
 Black arts, robotic lazer-face wielding horses, political infighting and intrigue, and a prophecy that seems to signal an end even more nasty than Armageddon itself, this book scratches itches like no one else out there.
 From the setting to the diverse cast of characters that navigate it, Hickman and Draggota’s *East Of West* is doing a bang up job of delivering a high concept story that has yet to disappoint.